schneidermatic/Elastax/README.md

-# miniobs
+# elastic-stack

-miniobs v7.15.0 contains various elastic stack cookbook recipes based on elastic v7.15.0.
+elastic-stack v7.15.0 contains various elastic stack cookbook recipes based on elastic v7.15.0.
 These projects were created for demo or learning purposes only!

 ![Made with Herzblut](resources/assets/images/MadeWithHerzblut01.png) <br>
-Please give us a [GitHub Star](https://github.com/prosmc/miniobs/stargazers) if you like the project.
+Please give us a [GitHub Star](https://github.com/prosmc/elastic-stack/stargazers) if you like the project.
 Thank you in advance!

 ###### ELASTIC STACK RELEASE NOTES